 There is no harm in seeking assistance from new buddies when transitioning from living in your native country to studying abroad.
 Making new friends in the host nation will help you overcome your emotions of homesickness.
 This might be simpler for some folks than others.
 Remember that many other overseas students may face ambivalent feelings of longing for home, so you should view this as an opportunity to learn about other cultures and histories.

-Consider scheduling a free online counseling session with trained counselors on Admissify’s website, even if these suggestions don’t help.
+Consider scheduling a free online counselling session with trained counsellors on Admissify’s website, even if these suggestions don’t help.
 Many students in foreign universities experiencing similar problems have reached out to Admissify.
 Your needs are our priority as the best education consultants in Delhi.